awsdocs/amazon-redshift-developer-guide/doc_source/r_REVOKE.md

 + Be a superuser\.
 + Have a grant privilege for that object and privilege\.

-  For example, the following command gives the user HR the ability both to perform SELECT commands on the employees table and to grant and revoke the same privilege for other users:
+  For example, the following command enables the user HR both to perform SELECT commands on the employees table and to grant and revoke the same privilege for other users\.

   ```
   grant select on table employees to HR with grant option;
   ```

-  Note that HR can't revoke privileges for any operation other than SELECT, or on any other table than employees\.
+  HR can't revoke privileges for any operation other than SELECT, or on any other table than employees\.

 Superusers can access all objects regardless of GRANT and REVOKE commands that set object privileges\.